-The Peak White Inversion feature can resolve this problem.
+The Peak White Inversion feature found on Baxall OSD and CDX series cameras, can resolve this problem.
 It allows the user to render selected areas of the scene above a certain predefined threshold level as black.
 This stops the camera or lens reacting to the 'peak' white areas which would normally cause it to incorrectly control the iris mechanism thus preventing underexposure of the scene.
 Figure 11 shows a typical application of the Peak White Inversion feature.